smart-rb/smart_types/README.md

 - constrained types;
 - moudle-based type system integration;
 - constructor implementation and support;
-- support for invariant definitioning in mult-types;
+- support for invariant checking (and definitioning) in mult-types;
+  - to provide a type comparability and compatability between all passed types you should provide `type.invariant_compatible { |value, *types| .... }`  setting;
-- support for invariant definitioning in sum-types;
+- support for invariant checking (and custom definitioning) in sum-types;
+  - to provide a type comparability and compatability between all passed types you should provide `type.invariant_compatible { |value, *types| .... }`  setting;

 ## Contributing